-Hence user applications can configure directly the NIC cards they are using from Linux user space where they are running.
+Hence user applications can directly configure the NIC cards they are using from Linux user space where they are running.

-A first configuration phase is using Poll Mode Drivers and DPDK library to configure DPDK rings buffers into Linux user space.
-Next, incoming packets will be automatically transferred with DMA (Direct Memory Access) mechanism from NIC physical RX queues in NIC memory to DPDK RX rings buffer in host memory.
-DMA (Direct Memory Access) is also used to transfer outgoing packets from DPDK TX rings buffer in host memory to NIC physical TX queues in NIC memory.
+A first configuration phase is using PMDs and the DPDK library to configure DPDK rings buffers into Linux user space.
+Next, incoming packets will be automatically transferred with DMA (Direct Memory Access) mechanism from the NIC physical RX queues in NIC memory to DPDK RX rings buffered in host memory.
+DMA is also used to transfer outgoing packets from the DPDK TX rings buffer in host memory to the NIC physical TX queues in NIC memory.
 DMA offloads expensive memory operations, such as large copies or scatter-gather operations, from the CPU.

-Direct Memory Access (DMA)
+Direct Memory Access

-Direct Memory Access (DMA) allows PCI devices to read (write) data from (to) memory without CPU intervention.
-This is a fundamental requirement for high performance devices.
+DMA allows PCI devices to read (write) data from (to) memory without CPU intervention.
+This is a fundamental requirement for high-performance devices.

-DMA is a mechanism that is using a specific hardware controller to manage read and write operations into the main system memory (RAM: Random Access Memory).
-This mechanism is totally independent of the central processing unit (CPU) and does not consume any CPU resource.
+DMA is a mechanism that is using a specific hardware controller to manage read and write operations into the main system memory (RAM).
+This mechanism is totally independent of the CPU and does not consume any CPU resource.
 A DMA transfer is used to manage data transfer.
-DMA transfer is triggered by the CPU and is working in background using the specific hardware resource (DMA controller).
+DMA transfer is triggered by the CPU and is working in the background using the specific hardware resource (a DMA controller).

 DPDK rings and NIC buffers are synchronized with DMA.
-Thanks to this synchronization mechanism, DPDK application can access transparently to NIC packets in user space reading or writing data in DPDK rings.
+Thanks to this synchronization mechanism, DPDK applications can access transparently to NIC packets in user space reading or writing data in DPDK rings.

 IOMMU

-Input–Output Memory Management Unit (IOMMU) is a memory management unit (MMU) that connects a Direct Memory Access (DMA) capable I/O bus to the main memory.
+Input–Output Memory Management Unit (IOMMU) is a memory management unit (MMU) that connects a DMA capable I/O bus to the main memory.

-In Virtualization, an IOMMU is re-mapping the addresses accessed by the hardware into a similar translation table that is used to map guest virtual machine address memory to host-physical addresses memory.
+In virtualization, an IOMMU is re-mapping the addresses accessed by the hardware into a similar translation table that is used to map guest virtual machine address memory to host-physical addresses memory.